 The effects of interior design on physical health

-A healthy interior design is one that takes good care of:
+A healthy interior is one that takes good care of:

 Indoor air quality

 Indoor air is often more polluted than the outdoor one.
-In particular, it is stuffed with harmful VOCs, that are released by building materials, glues, cleaning & air freshening products, burning reactions (like wood stoves, candles and incenses) etc.
+In particular, it is too often stuffed with harmful VOCs (Volatile Organic Compounds), that are released by building materials, glues, cleaning and air freshening products, burning reactions (like wood stoves, candles and incenses) etc.

 Ergonomics and movement

-The word ergonomics refers to the positions we assume while we sit, stand or lay down, and interior design can help us assuming healthy positions.
-Also, it can make sense (according to the project) to create a layout that invites people to move around, because – as they say – sitting is the new smoking.
+The word ergonomics refers to the positions we assume while we sit, stand or lay down, and interior design can help us to assume healthy positions.
+A careful space layout can even invite people to move around and explore the space.
+Because – as they say – sitting is the new smoking.

 A space that is too hot or too cold can affect our mood and productivity.
-The definition of thermal comfort is very personal, but still, this is an important aspect to take into account in interior design.
+The definition of thermal comfort is very personal, but it is generally important to achieve it through appropriate temperature & air variations.

-Ensuring the best possible acoustic comfort in a space goes all the way from avoiding unpleasant echoes to creating silent areas where needed (think about bedrooms or office spaces).
+Ensuring the best possible acoustic comfort in a space goes all the way from avoiding unpleasant echoes to creating silent areas where needed – namely what biophilic design would call refuge areas

 The effects of interior design on mental health